shivvp96/PortfolioBacktester/replit.md

 ### Frontend Architecture
 The application uses **Streamlit** as the primary web framework, providing a reactive single-page application structure.
 The UI is organized with a sidebar for parameter configuration and a main content area for portfolio input and results display.
 The interface includes:
+- **Authentication Layer**: Secure login form with role-based access control
 - Interactive data editor for portfolio composition
 - Parameter controls in sidebar for backtest configuration
 - Real-time result updates triggered by user interactions
 - Plotly-based interactive charts for data visualization
+- **User Dashboard**: Role-specific header showing user information and logout functionality

 ### Backend Architecture
 The backend follows a **functional programming** approach with modular components:
+- **Authentication Module**: Manages user login, session state, and role-based permissions
 - **Data Fetching Layer**: Handles external API calls to Yahoo Finance with caching
 - **Computation Engine**: Processes returns, simulates portfolios, and calculates performance metrics
 - **Visualization Layer**: Generates interactive charts using Plotly
-- **State Management**: Leverages Streamlit's built-in state management for reactive updates
+- **State Management**: Leverages Streamlit's built-in state management for reactive updates and user sessions
+- **Authorization System**: Controls feature access based on user roles and permissions

 ### Data Processing Pipeline
 The application implements a **sequential data processing pipeline**: